ditojs/dito/docs/application.md

 export default app
 ```

-Then, in the application’s main file, all it takes to start the server is the
+Then, in the application's main file, all it takes to start the server is the
 following statement:

 ##### `src/server/index.js`: